Best Inflatable Kayak Australia 2025

 Packed Size - 80x50x35cm

-Pros - Highly portable, easy to setup, stable
+Pros - Very portable, simple setup, stable ride

-Overall - Stable and good for casual paddling
+Overall - Stable and great for relaxed outings

 Aquaglide Blackfoot 130 DS Angler